-- (2) The length of time during which the information will be kept before being destroyed or disposed of.
-A person or entity may extend that timeframe, provided that the person or entity notifies the provider, plan, or contractor of the extension.
-Any notification of an extension shall include the specific reason for the extension, the intended use or uses of the information during the extended time, and the expected date of the destruction of the information. - (3) A statement that the information will not be used for any purpose other than its intended use. - (4) A statement that the person or entity requesting the information will destroy the information and all copies in the person's or entity's possession or control, will cause it to be destroyed, or will return the information and all copies of it before or immediately after the length of time specified in paragraph (2) has expired. - (b) The person or entity requesting the information shall submit a copy of the written request required by this section to the patient within 30 days of receipt of the information requested, unless the patient has signed a written waiver in the form of a letter signed and submitted by the patient to the provider of health care or health care service plan waiving notification. - (c) For purposes of this section, "psychotherapist" means a person who is both a "psychotherapist" as defined in Section 1010 of the Evidence Code and a "provider of health care" as defined in subdivision (i) of Section 56.05. - (d) This section does not apply to the disclosure or use of medical information by a law enforcement agency or a regulatory agency when required for an investigation of unlawful activity or for licensing, certification, or regulatory purposes, unless the disclosure is otherwise prohibited by law. - (e) This section shall not apply to either of the following: - 35 (1) Information authorized to be disclosed pursuant to paragraph 36 (1) of subdivision (c) of Section 56.10. - 37 (2) Information requested by law enforcement or by the target 38 of the threat subsequent to a disclosure authorized by paragraph 39 (19) of subdivision (c) of Section 56.10, in which the additional information is clearly necessary to prevent the serious and imminent threat disclosed under that paragraph.
+(2) The length of time during which the information will be 31 32 kept before being destroyed or disposed of.
+A person or entity may 33 extend that timeframe, provided that the person or entity notifies 34 the provider, plan, or contractor of the extension.
+Any notification 35 of an extension shall include the specific reason for the extension, 36 the intended use or uses of the information during the extended 37 time, and the expected date of the destruction of the information.
+38 (3) A statement that the information will not be used for any 39 purpose other than its intended use.

--11- AB 2028
+1 (4) A statement that the person or entity requesting the 2 information will destroy the information and all copies in the 3 person's or entity's possession or control, will cause it to be 4 destroyed, or will return the information and all copies of it before 5 or immediately after the length of time specified in paragraph (2) 6 has expired.

+7 (b) The person or entity requesting the information shall submit 8 a copy of the written request required by this section to the patient 9 within 30 days of receipt of the information requested, unless the 10 patient has signed a written waiver in the form of a letter signed 11 and submitted by the patient to the provider of health care or health 12 care service plan waiving notification.

+(c) For purposes of this section, "psychotherapist" means a person who is both a "psychotherapist" as defined in Section 1010 of the Evidence Code and a "provider of health care" as defined in subdivision (i) of Section 56.05.

+(d) This section does not apply to the disclosure or use of medical information by a law enforcement agency or a regulatory agency when required for an investigation of unlawful activity or for licensing, certification, or regulatory purposes, unless the disclosure is otherwise prohibited by law.

+22 (e) This section shall not apply to any of the following:

+23 (1) Information authorized to be disclosed pursuant to paragraph

+24 (1) of subdivision (c) of Section 56.10.

+25 (2) Information requested from a psychotherapist by law 26 enforcement or by the target of the threat subsequent to a disclosure 27 by the that psychotherapist authorized by paragraph (19) of 28 subdivision (c) of Section 56.10, in which the additional 29 information is clearly necessary to prevent the serious and 30 imminent threat disclosed under that paragraph.

-(3) Information relevant to an incident of child abuse or neglect authorized to be disclosed by a psychotherapist pursuant to paragraph (14) of subdivision (c) of Section 56.10.
+31 (3) Information disclosed by a psychotherapist pursuant to 32 paragraphs (14) and (22) of subdivision (c) of Section 56.10 and 33 requested by an agency investigating the abuse reported pursuant 34 to those paragraphs.